hashicorp/terraform/website/source/docs/providers/vcd/index.html.markdown

 ## Argument Reference

-The following arguments are used to configure the vCloud Director Provider:
+The following arguments are used to configure the VMware vCloud Director Provider:

 * `user` - (Required) This is the username for vCloud Director API operations.
 Can also be specified with the `VCD_USER` environment variable.